 Frequently Asked Questions

-What’s the main difference between a base and premium camper van package for couples?
+What’s the main difference between a base and a premium camper van package for couples?

 A base package covers the essentials you need to live and travel comfortably: basic cabinetry, a standard bed platform, durable flooring, simple electrical, and three-season insulation.
 A premium package upgrades those systems with higher-end materials, more power, better climate control, and added convenience features for longer or more frequent trips.